All Episodes

 And the reason I'm doing them on this, one of the reasons I'm doing them on the side is because they're very strange and there's no answers.

-A lot of the videos I do for InfoWars, I believe there are simple answers that you can find if you look into them.
+A lot of the videos I do for Infowars, I believe there are simple answers that you can find if you look into them.

 There are subjects when you go far back enough in history where it's a bit of a mystery.

-There seems to be evidence, pretty strong evidence that there was a um a civilized royal, like more black people that were highly advanced and uh royalty class, um that came from what what we now know as Spain, and a lot of this seems very well documented.
+For example, if you look into the Moorish presence in Florida, there seems to have been a there seems to be evidence, pretty strong evidence that there was a civilized royal, like more black people that were highly advanced and royalty class that came from what we now know as Spain.

-There's actually buildings still in Florida that appear to be from this time, and then you look into the amount of black Freemasons that existed um during the time of slavery.
+And then you look into the amount of black Freemasons that existed during the time of slavery.

 There were actual black only Freemason groups.